164 cm (65"), 4K Ultra-HD LED TV, Quad Core, DVB T/C/T2/T2-HD/S/S2

 A white light should be visible on the preview screen of the camera when a button is pressed on the remote control.

-No, the LED does not light up: the remote control (or its batteries) is not working correctly.
-Proceed with step 4.
+• If the light is not visible, the remote control is not working.
+Proceed to step 4.

 3. Verify the functionality of the TV